 I have progressed from experiencing anxiety every day, thick depersonalisation, unrelenting fear and wandering thoughts that had to do with everything and anything, to a new me.
-After time it comes off in layers.
-Of course your perception is stuck on you for a while, but it makes too much sense to even question, as all you have been doing is noticing and fearing everything that’s been going on.
+After some time it comes off in layers.
+Of course, your perception is stuck on you for a while, but it makes too much sense even to question, as all you have been doing is noticing and fearing everything that’s been going on.

-Anyway, the main thing we have to keep in mind that I got out of Paul’s book and found to be the most helpful, is understanding that, in order to get better, it is VITAL to feel terrible… Feeling awful, whether it be anxiety, depersonalisation or panic, is the key to overcoming all of this.
-It is more than important that we feel it.
+Anyway, the main thing we have to keep in mind that I got out of Paul’s book and found to be the most helpful in understanding that, in order to get better, it is VITAL to feel terrible… Feeling awful, whether it be anxiety, depersonalisation or panic, is the key to overcoming all of this.
+It is necessary that we fully experience it.
 Sounds weird, but when you are trying to get over anxiety, it is the ANXIETY you are feeling that is going to help you overcome these issues.
 We need to look at it as the friend that it is to us in this process rather than the enemy we fear so much.

 WE HAVE TO TEACH OURSELVES TO CHANGE OUR REACTION TO ANXIETY.

 To implement this, weMUSTfeel the anxiety; the anxietyHASto be there to change our mentality.
 We have to teach ourselves to have a different reaction WHILEwe are experiencing these feelings.
 We give the emotions so much power that even the slightest trigger can bring them back up to the point where the cycle starts again.
 But when we change our reaction to the issues we are dealing with, over time, we learn to respond to them differently, and we take their power away.